 Now that the weather is warmer, it’s time to head outdoors to exercise.
-And if you want to take your walking routine up a notch, why not hit the trails and try hiking?
-Whether you live in a big city, the suburbs, or in a rural area, you can easily take a hike through a local park, a woodsy part of town with well-marked trails, or on the beach (sand makes for a great workout!) — or check out Rails to Trails to find old railroad tracks that were converted to trails in your area.
+If you want to take your walking routine up a notch, why not hit the trails and try hiking?
+Whether you live in a big city, the suburbs, or in a rural area, you can easily take a hike through a local park, a woodsy part of town with well-marked trails, or on the beach (sand makes for a great workout!) — or check out Rails to Trails to find old railroad tracks that have been converted to trails in your area.

 healthy snacks and water.
-You can bring

-healthy snack.
-To carry your water, use a reusable water bottle or canteen made
+reusable water bottle or canteen made out of polycarbonate.

-that can handle the trails and terrain.
+and terrain.
 Hiking shoes or hiking boots are ideal for rugged paths because

 they have more traction and are stronger and sturdier than regular sneakers.

 And remember, synthetic athletic socks are better than cotton because they wick

-away moisture and help keep your feet dry and
+away moisture and help keep your feet dry and blister-free.

 map of the trail if possible.